MicrosoftDocs/sql-docs/docs/tools/sqlcmd/sqlcmd-use-utility.md

  `1> _`

- Pressing ENTER after entering `USE AdventureWorks2012` signaled `sqlcmd` to start a new line.
-Pressing ENTER, after you type `GO,` signaled `sqlcmd` to send the `USE AdventureWorks2012` statement to the instance of SQL Server. `sqlcmd` then returned a message to indicate that the `USE` statement completed successfully and displayed a new `1>` prompt as a signal to enter a new statement or command.
+ Select ENTER after entering `USE AdventureWorks2012` signaled `sqlcmd` to start a new line.
+Select ENTER, after you type `GO,` signaled `sqlcmd` to send the `USE AdventureWorks2012` statement to the instance of SQL Server. `sqlcmd` then returned a message to indicate that the `USE` statement completed successfully and displayed a new `1>` prompt as a signal to enter a new statement or command.

  The following example shows what the Command Prompt window contains if you type a `SELECT` statement, a `GO` to execute the `SELECT`, and an `EXIT` to exit `sqlcmd`: